RedisLabs/rsctl/README.md

     S3 Secret Key
 ```

-# rsctl upload_modules
+# rsctl upload_module {module-file.zip}

-Upload module packages from the local machine to the server.
-Use this instead of get_modules when you do not have access to the S3 bucket where the modules are stored.
+Upload module package from the local machine to the server.
+Use this instead of get_module when you do not have access to the S3 bucket where the module is stored.

 Options:
 ```
-  --redisearch TEXT

-    Local RediSearch packge file path

-  --coordinator TEXT

-    Local RSCoordinator packge file path
+  module name:

+    Positional argument (must follow the command name). e.g.:

+    rsctl upload_module rscoordinator.zip
 ```

 # rsctl create_db

-Creates a new database with both modules loaded.
+Creates a new database with the module loaded

 Options